napari/napari.github.io/tutorials/fundamentals/layers/shapes.md

 +++

-## adding, moving, and deleting individual vertices
+## Adding, moving, and deleting individual vertices

 You can move individual vertices by entering the direct selection mode by either clicking on the direct select tool in the layer controls panel or pressing the